Bryan De La Cruz Player Props: Marlins vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Royals have a 4.98 team ERA that ranks 27th among all MLB pitching staffs.
+- The Royals have a 5.04 team ERA that ranks 28th among all league pitching staffs.

-- Royals pitchers combine to rank 14th in baseball in home runs surrendered (65 total, 1.1 per game).
+- The Royals rank 14th in baseball in home runs given up (66 total, 1.1 per game).

+- The Royals are sending Greinke (1-5) to the mound to make his 13th start of the season.
+He is 1-5 with a 4.19 ERA and 47 strikeouts through 62 1/3 innings pitched.

+- In his last appearance on Tuesday, the right-hander went five scoreless innings against the St. Louis Cardinals while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.